Written by: DreamMeaning Editorial Team

 Get a weekly reflection on common dream themes — calm, psychology-grounded, no spam.

-• Carl Jung — The Archetypes and the Collective Unconscious (1968) — Explores the role of archetypes in dreams and how they relate to life events.
+- Carl Jung — The Archetypes and the Collective Unconscious (1959) — Jung's work on archetypes helps illuminate the deeper layers of meaning in life event dreams.

 Sources & interpretation basis